Brachial Plexus Attorney in Portland, Oregon

 Proving that malpractice occurred is difficult.
 It is difficult to establish the standard of care for the situation, much less to show the connection between the doctor’s actions and your child’s injuries.
 Having a trusted attorney at your side is a huge advantage in these cases.

-The Portland brachial plexus lawyers at our firm have in-depth knowledge of these situations and how doctors can cause injuries during the birthing process.
+The brachial plexus lawyers in Portland at our firm have in-depth knowledge of these situations and how doctors can cause injuries during the birthing process.
 We are also prepared to consult experts on birth injuries to help us determine the standard of care and how it was not fulfilled.
-There is no risk in contacting us because you do not owe us for our services unless you receive compensation.
+There is no risk in contacting our brachial plexus birth injury lawyers in Portland because you do not owe us for our services unless you receive compensation.